 A drain saddle connects the reverse osmosis filtration system to the drain.
 It allows wastewater to flow into the drain line already installed underneath the sink.

-You will need to install the drain saddle valve above the P- or J-trap in the drain line, away from your garbage disposal.
-It’s better to install this component on a horizontal waterline to minimize noise during performance.
+You will want to avoid installing the drain saddle valve above the P- or J-trap in the drain line.
+It is better to install this component on a horizontal waterline to minimize noise during performance.

 While you’re down there, check out the quality of your drain pipe.
 If it’s corroded, I would strongly recommend buying a new one before you connect any tubing.